1982 Stanley Cup playoffs: Playoff bracket

 Under the new playoff format, the division semifinals saw the first-place club against the fourth-place team, while the other two teams played each other.
 The two winning teams from each division's semifinals then met in the division finals.
 The two division winners of each conference then played in the conference finals.
-The two conference winners then advanced to the Stanley Cup Finals.
+The two conference winners then advanced to the Stanley Cup Final.
 With the exception of the first round extending to a best-of-seven in 1987, this format remained in place until 1993.

 Home-ice advantage during the first two rounds was awarded to the team that had the better regular season record.
-For the conference finals and Stanley Cup Finals, it was decided that home-ice advantage would rotate between the divisions and conferences, respectively.
+For the conference finals and Stanley Cup Final, it was decided that home-ice advantage would rotate between the divisions and conferences, respectively.
 Coin flips were conducted prior to the start of the regular season, awarding home-ice advantage in the conference finals to champions of the Patrick and Norris divisions, with the Adams and Smythe division champions receiving that advantage for the following season.
-Similarly, a puck flip determined that home-ice advantage for the Stanley Cup Finals were granted to the Wales Conference champion this year, with the Campbell Conference champion receiving the advantage next season.
+Similarly, a puck flip determined that home-ice advantage for the Stanley Cup Final were granted to the Wales Conference champion this year, with the Campbell Conference champion receiving the advantage next season.

 Each division semifinals series was competed in a best-of-five playoff following a 2–2–1 format (scores in the bracket indicate the number of games won in each series), with the team with home ice advantage playing at home for games one and two (and game five, if necessary), and the other team playing at home for game three (and game four, if necessary).
 In the other three rounds, each series was competed in a best-of-seven playoff following a 2–2–1–1–1 format, with the team with home ice advantage playing at home for games one and two (and games five and seven, if necessary), and the other team playing at home for games three and four (and game six, if necessary).